While humans and our insatiable consumerism are the primary drivers of climate change, pets have a surprisingly large impact of their own.

 All that stuff is not only totally unnecessary for your pet to be happy and healthy, but all those products use up a tremendous amount of oil, water, trees, chemicals and energy in their manufacture, packaging and transportation.
 That’s a lot of resources and money for toys and clothing your pet is unlikely to appreciate at all.

-If you’ve ever seen a dog chase a stick or tennis ball, or a cat with a ball of yarn or crumpled paper, you know that it doesn’t take something with a $10 price tag to entertain your pet for hours.
+If you’ve ever seen a dog chase a stick or ball, or a cat with a ball of yarn or crumpled paper, you know that it doesn’t take something with a $10 price tag to entertain your pet for hours.
+(Though don’t play fetch with tennis balls; they contain lead.)

 3. Feed Your Pet Thoughtfully